 If you have a criminal record, you should definitely have an attorney evaluate your case.
 A legal evaluation will help you figure out:

-how your criminal history might affect your chances of receiving prosecutorial discretion, and
+how your criminal history might affect your chances of receiving PD, and

-whether you should pursue other options beside prosecutorial discretion, such as defending against deportation or filing an appeal.
+whether you should pursue other options beside PD, such as defending against deportation or filing an appeal.

 Your immigration attorney may also be able to suggest ways in which you might—with the help of a criminal defense attorney—be able to “clean” your criminal record to minimize or eliminate negative immigration consequences.
-A criminal record that has no or few immigration consequences might increase your chances of receiving prosecutorial discretion, or even make it possible for you to win your immigration court case.
+A criminal record that has no or few immigration consequences might increase your chances of receiving PD, or even make it possible for you to win your immigration court case.

 As mentioned above, if you are not already in deportation proceedings, you should talk to an immigration attorney before talking to ICE.
-But if ICE is already trying to deport you, you can ask for prosecutorial discretion at any time—while in front of the immigration judge, after the judge has already ordered your deportation, or while appealing your case.
+But if ICE is already trying to deport you, you can ask for PD at any time—while in front of the IJ, after the judge has already ordered your deportation, or while appealing your case.

-Try to decide soon, however.
-ICE officials are supposed to exercise prosecutorial discretion as early in the deportation process as possible, to avoid wasting resources.
-Thus, your chances of receiving prosecutorial discretion may be better the earlier you submit your request.
+However, the government attorney in your case will be more likely to grant PD before needing to prepare for your individual hearing before the IJ.
+ICE officials are supposed to exercise PD as early in the deportation process as possible, to avoid wasting resources.
+Thus, your chances of receiving PD may be better the earlier you submit your request.

-Each local ICE office has its own procedures for making prosecutorial discretion requests.
+Each local ICE office has its own procedures for making PD requests.
 If you have an attorney, he or she will know or find out what these procedures are.
-If you are representing yourself in immigration court, you should tell the judge and the government attorney that you want to request prosecutorial discretion.
+The procedures are different if you are still in removal proceedings.
+If you are representing yourself in immigration court, you should tell the IJ and the government attorney that you want to request PD.
 Then, the government attorney should tell you how to submit a request.

-If ICE denies your request for prosecutorial discretion, you can always ask for prosecutorial discretion again, but you would first want to figure out whether there is something that you forgot to tell them last time around.
+If ICE denies your request for PD, you can always ask for PD again, but you would first want to figure out whether there is something that you forgot to tell it last time.
 Otherwise, ICE would probably just deny your request again.
 It might also be a good idea to hire a new or different attorney before making a second request.